Chacha Chaudhary

-Chacha Chaudhary is an Indian comic book character, created by cartoonist Pran Kumar Sharma.
+Chacha Chaudhary is an Indian comic book series, created by cartoonist Pran Kumar Sharma.
 The comic comes in ten Indian languages including Hindi and English and has sold over ten million copies.
-It has also been made into a television series with Raghubir Yadav playing the role of Chacha Chaudhary.
+It has also been made into a 2002 live action television series, with Raghubir Yadav playing the role of Chacha Chaudhary, and a 2019 animated television series by Toonz Animation.

 History

 Chacha Chaudhary was created in 1971 for the Hindi magazine Lotpot.
 It soon became popular among kids and the elderly alike.
-Pran was inspired from the ancient philosopher Chanakya and elders people of every village who resides to help and solve problems by their elderly experience.
+Pran was inspired from the ancient philosopher Chanakya and elder people of every village who help and solve problems by their elderly experience.

 According to a Pran's Features press release, Indian children aged 10–13 years ranked Chacha Chaudhary as their most recognizable comic book character.

-He has also been featured as a guest in other Pran's Features series, with Billoo, Pinki and Lucky.
+Chacha Chaudhary has also been featured as a guest in other Pran's Features series, with Billoo, Pinki.

-Biography
+Synopsis

-Chacha Chaudhary is a middle class Indian, frail but an extremely intelligent elder.
+Chacha Chaudhary is a middle class Indian, an extremely intelligent old man.
 The word chacha means uncle in Hindi, while Chaudhary is a term used for landlords.
-A common saying about him is that "Chacha Chaudhary ka dimaag computer se bhi tez chalta hai" (Chacha Chaudhary's brain runs faster than a computer), which is a testament to his unparalleled wisdom and wits.
+A common saying about him is that "Chacha Chaudhary ka dimagh computer se bhi tez chalta hai" (Chacha Chaudhary's brain works faster than a computer), which is a testament to his unparalleled wisdom and wits.

 Chacha Chaudhary's attire includes his red turban, a wooden stick, a waistcoat with a double inside pocket, and a pocket watch.
-His household consists of his wife Bini (Chachi), a faithful street dog called Rocket and a giant alien from Jupiter named Sabu.
+His household consists of his wife Bini Chachi, a faithful street dog called Rocket and a giant alien from Jupiter named Sabu.
+He has an identical twin brother Chhajju Chaudhary, who visits him very rarely but whenever he arrives creates a funny situation.
 Sometimes, a tiny man called 'Tingu Master' is also shown to live with them.
-Chacha Chaudhary enjoys eating watermelon with relish but mangoes are his weakness, and takes off for a walk with Sabu and Rocket, whenever Chachi nags him.
+Chacha Chaudhary enjoys eating watermelon with relish but mangoes are his weakness, and often takes off for a walk with Sabu and Rocket, whenever Chaachi nags him.
 When he takes off his turban, it is shown that he is completely bald.

 Everybody in town knows that whenever Chacha Chaudhary goes out with his family, he never locks the door of his house; but nobody has been successful in robbing his house.
-However, in certain stories, Chachi (his wife) has been seen locking the house.
+However, in certain stories, Chaachi (his wife) has been seen locking the house.

 Sometimes his head or nose itches when any trouble is going to happen.